General Information on Metabolic Surgery

 Through advanced Laparoscopy, the distal part of small intestine (ileum) is brought to the proximal part of the small intestine.
 This is a type of malabsorption procedure.

-It is borne in mind that this surgery is only for people that has no obesity conditions, but have severe co-morbid conditions like type-2 diabetes, etc.
+It is borne in mind that this surgery is only for people that have no obesity conditions, but have severe co-morbid conditions like type-2 diabetes, etc.

-Do other co-morbid conditions also reduce because of Metabolic Surgery?
+Are other co-morbid conditions also reduced after undergoing Metabolic Surgery?

 Yes.
 Here is an interesting statistics.

 (1) Drastic reduction of severity of diabetes in 85% individuals who underwent metabolic surgery

 (2) Over 70% reduction of cholesterol level post surgery.

 (3) Hypertension or high blood pressure decreased over 80%

 (4) 90% of the patients experienced near cure of sleep apnea.